ClickHouse/ClickHouse/docs/en/sql-reference/statements/create.md

 #### User Host

 User host is a host from which a connection to ClickHouse server could be established.
-Host can be specified in the `HOST` section of query by the following ways:
+The host can be specified in the `HOST` query section in the following ways:

 - `HOST IP 'ip_address_or_subnetwork'` — User can connect to ClickHouse server only from the specified IP address or a [subnetwork](https://en.wikipedia.org/wiki/Subnetwork).
 Examples: `HOST IP '192.168.0.0/16'`, `HOST IP '2001:DB8::/32'`.
 For use in production, only specify `HOST IP` elements (IP addresses and their masks), since using `host` and `host_regexp` might cause extra latency.
 - `HOST ANY` — User can connect from any location.
-This is default option.
+This is a default option.
 - `HOST LOCAL` — User can connect only locally.
 - `HOST NAME 'fqdn'` — User host can be specified as FQDN.
 For example, `HOST NAME 'mysite.com'`.
 - `HOST NAME REGEXP 'regexp'` — You can use [pcre](http://www.pcre.org/) regular expressions when specifying user hosts.
 For example, `HOST NAME REGEXP '.*\.mysite\.com'`.
-- `HOST LIKE 'template'` — Allows you use the [LIKE](../functions/string-search-functions.md#function-like) operator to filter the user hosts.
+- `HOST LIKE 'template'` — Allows you to use the [LIKE](../functions/string-search-functions.md#function-like) operator to filter the user hosts.
 For example, `HOST LIKE '%'` is equivalent to `HOST ANY`, `HOST LIKE '%.mysite.com'` filters all the hosts in the `mysite.com` domain.

-Another way of specifying host is to use `@` syntax with the user name.
+Another way of specifying host is to use `@` syntax following the username.
 Examples:

 - `CREATE USER mira@'127.0.0.1'` — Equivalent to the `HOST IP` syntax.
 - `CREATE USER mira@'localhost'` — Equivalent to the `HOST LOCAL` syntax.
 - `CREATE USER mira@'192.168.%.%'` — Equivalent to the `HOST LIKE` syntax.

 !!! info "Warning"
-    ClickHouse treats `user_name@'address'` as a user name as a whole.
-Thus, technically you can create multiple users with `user_name` and different constructions after `@`.
-We don't recommend to do so.
+    ClickHouse treats `user_name@'address'` as a username as a whole.
+Thus, technically you can create multiple users with the same `user_name` and different constructions after `@`.
+However, we don't recommend to do so.

 ### Examples {#create-user-examples}